XMU-Kuangnan-Fang-Team/GENetLib/docs/source/index.rst

 - Details of methods

-- Examples for main functions
+- Examples for main functions and simulation results

 This package has been uploaded to PyPI with previous versions, and the web page is available at `PyPI package <https://pypi.org/project/genetlib/>`_.